 What is the political legacy, if any, of a violent civil war?
 A tragic observational study in Uganda provides some empirical evidence.
 In 1988, several failed insurgent groups in northern Uganda were assembled into a new force, called the Lord's Resistance Amy, or LRA.
 The poverty and unpopularity of the movement lead to its reliance on forced recruitment, or \emph{abduction}.
 From 1995 to 2004, $60,000$ to $80,000$ youths were estimated to be abducted by LRA for at least a day (\citealp{Annan2006}).
 About $80\%$ of these abductees escaped, were released, or were rescued after abduction, and many returnees later relocated through a government's ``reception center''(\citealp{Blattman2009}).

 To better understand the effects and consequences of war experiences, a representative survey of male youth in eight rural subcounties in Uganda was conducted during 2005 to 2006.
 In particular, \cite{Blattman2009} studied the causal link from war experiences to political engagement using evidence from the data, and found that abduction leads to an $11.0$ percentage point increase in the probability that a youth over $18$ years old voted in the $2005$ referendum on restoring multi-party politics.
-This result is of particular interest as it defies expectations: political scientists often worry that ex-combatants face a lifetime of crime and banditry, and remain alienated and ``at war" in their own minds (\citealp{Blattman2009}; \citealp{spear2016disarmament}), which makes rebuilding of the society much more challenging after conflict, and could contribute to the well-known ``conflict trap” (\citealp{Collier2008}). \citet{Blattman2009}'s empirical study offered some encouraging evidence that war experiences could lead to greater postwar political engagement.
+This result is of particular interest as it defies expectations: political scientists often worry that ex-combatants face a lifetime of crime and banditry, and remain alienated and ``at war" in their own minds (\citealp{Blattman2009,spear2016disarmament}), which makes rebuilding of the society much more challenging after conflict, and could contribute to the well-known ``conflict trap” (\citealp{Collier2008}). \citet{Blattman2009}'s empirical study offered some encouraging evidence that war experiences could lead to greater postwar political engagement.

-Throughout the analysis, \cite{Blattman2009} assumes ``conditional unconfoundedness'', i.e., abduction is effectively randomized conditional on the observed covariates.
+Throughout the analysis, \cite{Blattman2009} assumes ``conditional unconfoundedness,'' i.e., abduction is effectively randomized conditional on the observed covariates.
 Many sources of bias exist, as acknowledged by the author.
-For instance, the observed causal relationship could be spurious if more politically active young men were targeted by the LRA, and this ``political activeness'' is not measured and adjusted for.
-To address this concern, the author conducted a ``thought experiment'', or a sensitivity analysis in the terminology of statistics, following the framework in \citet{Rosenbaum1983} and \citet{Imbens2003}.
-In \citet{Rosenbaum1983} and \citet{Imbens2003}'s framework, an independent binary unmeasured confounder $U \sim \text{Bern}(0.5)$ is hypothesized to exist and it is asked how the causal conclusions would change were this $U$ measured and included in the analysis, in addition to the collected observed covariates.
+For instance, the observed causal relationship could be spurious if more politically active young men were targeted by the LRA, and this ``political activeness'' was not measured and adjusted for.
+To address this concern, the author conducted a ``thought experiment,'' or a sensitivity analysis, following the framework described in \citet{Rosenbaum1983} and \citet{Imbens2003}.
+According to their framework, an independent binary unmeasured confounder $U \sim \text{Bernoulli}(0.5)$ is hypothesized to exist and it is asked how the causal conclusions would change were this $U$ measured and included in the analysis, in addition to the collected observed covariates.
 Specifically, the following model is considered: